Frank-Walter Steinmeier elected to second term as German president | DW | 13.02.2022

 Frank-Walter Steinmeier was elected for a second term as Germany's president on Sunday.

-The incumbent won 77% support (or 1045 of the 1425 votes) at a so-called Bundesversammlung (Federal Convention) in Berlin.
-Twelve votes were deemed invalid.
+The incumbent won 77% support at a so-called Bundesversammlung (Federal Convention) in Berlin.

 The session consisted of the members of Germany's Bundestag, or lower house of parliament, along with an equal number of delegates chosen by the country's 16 states, or Länder.